 Fig.~\ref{fig:11} illustrates the effect of the distance (when empathizing with the negative emotions of Agent B) between Agent A and the altruistic target on moral behavior at different levels of empathy.
 Overall, the farther away from the altruistic goal, the fewer times the agent performs altruistic behaviors.
 For Agent A with $80\%<=F_e<=100\%$, the nearly 0$\sim$1 difference indicates that when the level of empathy is sufficiently high, the agent consistently prioritizes altruistic behavior, regardless of the distance to the altruistic goal.
 When the empathy levels are $30\%<=F_e<50\%$ or $55\%<=F_e<75\%$, we can observe a sharp decrease in the number of altruistic actions, indicating that the agent weighs the costs of altruism against its self-task goals, choosing to help others only when the cost of altruism is relatively low.
-For Agent A with $5\%<=F_e<25\%$, a small number of times of altruistic behavior occurs only when the costs of altruism are minimal (close to the altruistic goal), whereas in other environmental situations, agents with low levels of empathy will only engage in selfish behaviors.
+For Agent A with $5\%<=F_e<25\%$, altruistic behavior occurs a few times when the costs of altruism are minimal (close to the altruistic goal), whereas in other environmental situations, agents with low levels of empathy will only engage in selfish behaviors.

-From the analysis of these experimental results, we can conclude that regardless of Agent A's position or the distance to the altruistic goal, a high level of empathy will drive it to perform altruistic actions, demonstrating a certain moral intuition.
+From the analysis of these experimental results, we can conclude that regardless of Agent A's position or the distance to the altruistic goal, a high level of empathy will drive it to perform altruistic actions, corresponding to a certain moral intuition.
 In contrast, a moderate level of empathy will weigh self-interest against altruistic behavior, choosing a relatively self-interested strategy with moral reasoning.
 Consequently, the number of altruistic actions decreases compared to agents with high empathy levels, and the farther the distance to the altruistic goal, the fewer the altruistic actions.
 Agents with low empathy are unwilling to make sacrifices for others and are more inclined to act selfishly.
 The above manifestations of altruistic behavior have similarities with the three types of behavioral patterns obtained in human behavioral experiments~\cite{wu2024motive}.

-\subsubsection{Findings consistent with psychological behavioral experiments}
+\subsubsection{Findings Consistent with Psychological Behavioral Experiments}